Social Web Cafe Social Web Cafe

 It’s always a better idea to create two separate Facebook accounts if you are going to use it personally and professionally.
 Your clients do not want to see tagged photos of you drinking tequila shots with your girlfriends on the beach during your annual mommy weekend getaway.
 Additionally, they don’t want to see photos of your kids’ artwork, smiling faces, or of them at Disney.
 It’s unprofessional.
 Everyone who sees your Facebook page is a potential client, and the image you maintain must show that you are professional.
 Keep the personal posts to your personal account, which you must make private, and keep the business posts to your business social media page.

-I am the news spotter for Social Web Cafe.
+About the author: I am the news spotter for Social Web Cafe.
 I am usually one person, but sometimes I am a team of people.
 I choose to remain anonymous and hide in the shadows (just kidding).
-I am here to get the work done and help Deborah with Social Web Cafe :)
+I am here to get the work done and help Deborah with Social Web Cafe 🙂

 I highly believe in the importance of delegating a social media account for personal use.
 It is quite unethical to share your personal affairs with potential clients through your business account and to put it simply it may be regarded as an act of unprofessionalism.
 Thanks for the valuable share!